Foxnolds/MBProgressHUD-OSX/README.md

 # MBProgressHUD-OSX

-A fork and conversion of Matej Bukovinski's MBProgressHUD for iOS to run on OS X.
+A fork and conversion of [Matej Bukovinski's MBProgressHUD](https://github.com/matej/MBProgressHUD) for iOS to run on OS X.
-See [https://github.com/jdg/MBProgressHUD] for latest iOS official repository.
+See [Matej Bukovinski's MBProgressHUD in github](https://github.com/matej/MBProgressHUD) for latest iOS official repository.

 The MBProgressHUD class is still iOS compatible and can be deployed for either platform.
 The MBProgressHUD class also supports ARC and Non-ARC compilation.